julianomacielferreira/microservice-architecture-system/README.md

 ```

-- In this case is '**192.168.49.2**', so you have to update the hosts file in /etc directory:
+- In this case is '**192.168.49.2**' (route property), so you have to update the hosts file in /etc directory:

 ```bash
 $ sudo nano /etc/hosts